bdickason/bdickason.com/posts/small-teams-win.md

 date: 2021-04-02
 description: "Big teams are like slow ships: they are incredibly slow to turn.
 Small teams are like speedboats: They can turn on a dime.
 Keep your team as small as possible."
 thumbnail: /static/posts/small-teams-win/the-a-team.jpg
+hero: /static/posts/small-teams-win/the-a-team.jpg
+heroAlt: Small teams
-layout: layouts/post.njk
+layout: layouts/post-blog.njk
 ---

-# Small teams win

 One of the biggest mistakes of my career was adding more engineers to a project.
 I was working on a rocket ship, an incredibly successful product that had a phenomenal launch and was on an upward trajectory.
 Good press, good metrics, and most importantly, our users loved it.
 We wanted to do more so we added 8 engineers to the team.
 I worked all night drafting roadmaps, building strategies, and figuring out how to make use of our new army of engineers.
 I told myself, “this was going to be the next silicon valley success story.”